RS

 Transform complex transit data into a laser-focused experience centred on time.

-Every day, five million commuters navigate London’s bus network, often relying on data-heavy, utilitarian apps.
-With Jump, a project we designed and shipped from the ground up, the challenge was to leverage TfL’s Open API to strip away this clutter, transforming a mundane task into something fast, intuitive, and even delightful.
+Every day, five million people commute on London’s bus network, often relying on utilitarian, data-heavy apps.
+With Jump, a project we designed and shipped from the ground up, the challenge was to leverage TfL’s Open API to strip away the noise and transform a mundane task into a fast, intuitive, and even delightfully playful experience.

 Team:

-Ryan Shelton, Adam Shelton (Design), Marco Meschini (Development)
+Ryan Shelton (Design Lead), Adam Shelton (Design), Marco Meschini (Development)

 Marco Meschini (Development)